 From the management perspective, the benefit comes from someone who sees difficult situations through to their proper conclusion, and who does not head for cover when a problem or situation gets tough.
 Difficult situations that a candidate has experienced, and how they were resolved are important in this quest.

-Confidence: Confidence comes when a candidate has been actively engaged in his or her work, building a wide frame of reference for the work and its challenges.
+Confidence comes when a candidate has been actively engaged in his or her work, building a wide frame of reference for the work and its challenges.
 Candidates, who exude confidence in their skills, and confidence in their ability to learn new skills, are desired because they will always be engaged in the quest for constant improvement.

 A thorough professional makes decisions in the best interest of the company, and never based on personality, or on a whim or personal preference.
 Those who demonstrate honesty and integrity in their professional lives are people who know what to do, because they understand that it is the “right” thing to do professionally.

-Pride: Pride as a professional and in a job well done is an expression of all these behaviors interacting with each other.
+Pride as a professional and in a job well done is an expression of all these behaviors interacting with each other.
 This can become apparent on a day-to-day basis when a person makes the time to pay attention to the details that guarantee the integrity of that work, rather than just getting a job onto someone else’s desk.
 In many jobs, the devil is in the details.
 When conversing it is important to demonstrate how deeply professional pride runs in their veins.